kubernetes/enhancements/keps/sig-network/4444-service-routing-preference/README.md

   the Gateway API.

 * The `routingPreference` field elegantly balances control and abstraction.
-  Users can influence behavior with high-level heuristics (`Zone`, `Spread`) while implementations handle the underlying complexity.
+  Users can influence behavior with high-level heuristics (like `Close`) while implementations handle the underlying complexity.
 Heuristics can flag potential issues and guide users towards safe configurations.
 Using independent fields increases the risk of unintended consequences, as interactions between seemingly unrelated settings can create unexpected and